 Face masks form a closed environment around our skin that gives rise to moisture.
 This moisture isn’t harmful if you are wearing a mask for a short period of time.
 However, this very moisture becomes an enemy if the mask is worn for a long time.
 The excess moisture can lead to breakouts and acne.
 Also, the moisture around the skin can also cause prolonged irritation around the lips, chin area and cheeks.

-If you want to live with healthier skin while wearing a mask, follow these wonderful skin care tips below and thank us later.
-We are sure these tips will help bring a great change to your skin care routine.
+If you want to live with healthier skin while wearing a mask, follow these wonderful skincare tips below and thank us later.
+We are sure these tips will help bring a great change to your skincare routine.

 Mark our words here.
 A little care for skin will help your skin reach its perfect form really quickly.
 Cleansing your face regularly, after you are back from home, is a great skin care routine.
 Gently cleansing helps remove unwanted sweat and debris from your skin giving it a smooth and soft texture.
-According to experts, in addition to gentle cleansing, applying benzoyl peroxide on affected areas can help treat acne and breakouts.
+According to experts, in addition to gentle cleansing, applying benzoyl peroxide to affected areas can help treat acne and breakouts.
 Rubbing ice cubes gently can also reduce swelling and Redness caused by wearing a mask on a long day.

 This mask is like a face covering that has become a crucial accessory.
 Your mask is not like that t-shirt that you can wear three days in a row.
 It holds lots of debris, sweat and moisture that you don’t want your skin to absorb.
 Frequent cleaning is required when it comes to masks.
-Make sure you give your mask a great wash so that all debris, oil and sweat gets washed away.
+Make sure you give your mask a great wash so that all debris, oil and sweat get washed away.
 A fragrance-free detergent mixed with warm water is a great combination to clean up your masks.
 Also, stock up on soft masks made from delicate fabric.
 Soft masks cause less friction and prevent the formation of acne.

 Moisturising your skin is a great gift you can give yourself.
 Your skin, covered under a mask, doesn’t get to enjoy the sun, heat, light and air.
 With such limited exposure, it tends to dry up really quickly.
-Moisturize your face before wearing a mask in the morning, during the day and after you are back home.
+Moisturise your face before wearing a mask in the morning, during the day, and after you are back home.
 Use a moisturizer that is light and promises to soften your skin really quickly.

 Material and fit are both very important when it comes to a mask.
 Wear a mask that fits you well.
 It shouldn’t slip from your ears but also must not be too tight to cause pain.
 Wear masks that have adjustable ear bands.
 These are more comfortable and cause no irritation.

 Wearing a mask made from a good fabric is also quite essential.
 A mask should have a soft feel.
 N95 masks can cause great damage to your skin’s tissues because of their tight fit.
-If possible, avoid using N95, provided you aren’t a Healthcare worker.
+If possible, avoid using N95, provided you aren’t a healthcare worker.

 We can’t stress enough the fact that washing your face regularly is one of the best things you can do for your skin.
 Wash your skin with some mild hot water and make sure to use a great face wash.
 Take breaks from work and wash your face to give all that moisture your face requires.